First things first, happy new years everyone!

 - Not having to worry about Malaria

 - Being able to just walk up to a dog and pet it because I love dogs.
 Here, my neighbours think I’m generally just afraid of dogs, but I’m really just terrified of rabies (even if I have all the shots).
 Did you know that if you don’t have rabies shots, and you get bitten by a rabid animal, you have almost 100% of dying within three days if not treated properly?
 Yeah.
 And good luck getting treated properly in Cameroon when there is something like 1 doctor per 600 people.
-And many of the doctors aren’t trained properly or don’t have the right equipment.
+And many of the doctors aren’t trained properly or don’t have the right equipment, or are just flat out corrupt.
 So I’m pretty scared of dogs here.
 Marwa if you’re reading this, I understand why you were so afraid of dogs when we lived together and I’m sorry for giving you a hard time about it

 - Listening to mindless pop music on the radio.
 I could technically do that here, but it would use up my phone battery, or my internet etc. And those things cost money.
 The local dance here is a Bassa dance called Assiko.
 I recommend you look it up.
 If you listen to the music they are playing, that is generally what is playing in every car that I go into.
 They are also very talented dancers and I could never move my hips like that or keep a full bottle of beer on my head while I do so.
 But they do.